 April is Stress Awareness Month

 Between work, family, finances, health, personal safety, and politics, Americans are reporting higher levels of stress than in previous years.
-People across generations, cultures, genders and socioeconomic statuses are susceptible to stress.
+People across generations, cultures, genders, and socioeconomic statuses are susceptible to stress.
 While the stressors may vary from person to person, the experience of stress is a biological response that is common among us all.

 What is Stress?

 The stress response is our mind and body’s natural reaction to a perceived threat.
 When the brain perceives danger, it shuts down all non-essential functioning, such as the immune and digestive systems, so all energy can be spent on survival.
 The stress hormones adrenaline and cortisol are released, preparing the body to fight, flee or freeze.

 This system is necessary for survival, but it is meant to be temporary.
 Prolonged stress and increased levels of cortisol can have negative implications on our body’s essential processes.